INRIA/scikit-learn-mooc/jupyter-book/evaluation/evaluation_wrap_up_quiz.md

 +++

-Now, we will go in details by picking a single ride for the testing and analyse the predictions of the models for this test ride.
+Now, we will go more into details by picking a single ride for the testing and analyse the predictions of the models for this test ride.
 To do so, we can reuse the `LeaveOneGroupOut` cross-validation object in the following manner:

 ```python
 cv = LeaveOneGroupOut()